santiagobarreda/brms_tools/docs/week-1.md

 These speakers represent a sample from a larger population.
 The sample is a finite set of observations that you actually have.
-The population is the larger group of possible observations that you are *actually* interested in.
+The population is the (hypothetical) larger group of all possible observations that you are *actually* interested in.
 For example, Hillenbrand et al. collected this data not to study these speakers in particular, but instead to make inferences about Michigan speakers more generally.

 Similarly, we want to answer a few basic questions about the population of female speakers from Michigan, not about the sample itself: